RandyGunz21/themisai/README.md

 ## 5. Core Components (Microservices)

-The ThemisAI backend is composed of the following specialized and **independent microservices**.
+The ThemisAI backend is composed of the following specialized and **independent microservices**, each with its own internal reasoning capabilities.

 ### I/O Agent (Conversational Gateway)

-*   **Purpose:** To act as the intelligent, conversational "front door" to the entire system, managing user interaction and qualifying requests before engaging the main workflow.
-*   **Core Logic:** This agent is powered by its own LLM instance, configured with a specific system prompt and a defined set of tools.
-The prompt instructs the LLM on its persona, its capabilities, and its limitations.
-*   **Key Responsibilities & Workflow:**
-    1.  **Conversational Intake:** All user input is first processed by this agent's LLM.
-    2.  **Intent Recognition:** Using its prompting and internal logic, the LLM determines the user's intent.
-Is it a simple greeting?
-A question about the system's purpose?
-Or a specific legal query?
-    3.  **Handle Non-Legal/Out-of-Scope Chat:** If the query is identified as non-legal, out-of-scope, or general conversation, the agent responds conversationally without triggering any backend processes.
-It can answer questions about itself, clarify its purpose, and gracefully guide the user toward making a valid legal request. **No ticket is created in this mode.**
-    4.  **Identify In-Scope Legal Queries:** When the agent's LLM recognizes a legal problem that falls within its predefined capabilities (e.g., "draft a non-disclosure agreement," "review this contract clause"), it decides to use its specialized tool.
-    5.  **Tool Calling:** The LLM invokes the `create_legal_ticket` tool.
-This is a predefined Python function available to the agent.
-The function is responsible for:
-        *   Generating a unique, secure `Ticket ID`.
-        *   Structuring the user's problem and conversational context into a standardized JSON payload.
-        *   Publishing this payload to the `ticket.new` Kafka topic.
-    6.  **Confirm Handoff:** After the `create_legal_ticket` tool executes successfully, the agent informs the user that their case has been accepted and is now being processed (e.g., "Thank you.
-I've created ticket #12345 and our specialized agents are now working on your request.
-You will see live updates below.").
-This is the point where the real-time SSE updates begin.

-### Supervisor Agent (Central Orchestrator)

-*   **Purpose:** To serve as the "brain" of the operation, managing the entire lifecycle of a user request **after it has been approved and ticketed by the I/O Agent**.
-*   **Key Responsibilities:**
-    1. Utilizes **LangGraph** to model the workflow as a stateful graph.
-    2. Consumes new, validated tasks from the `ticket.new` topic.
-    3. Decomposes user problems into discrete tasks and delegates them to the appropriate specialized agents.
-    4. Publishes user-friendly status updates to the `ticket.status.updates` topic at each significant state transition.
-    5. Synthesizes findings from all agents into a single, coherent, and comprehensive final response.

-### Legal Researcher Agent

-*   **Purpose:** To perform deep, accurate, and citation-backed legal research.
-*   **Key Responsibilities:**
-    1. Consumes research tasks from the `request.research` topic.
-    2. Executes an advanced RAG pipeline using **LlamaIndex**.
-    3. Retrieves document candidates from the **Qdrant** vector database.
-    4. Leverages the **Cohere Rerank API** to ensure the highest possible relevance of source materials.
-    5. Publishes its structured findings to the `result.research` topic.

-### Legal Documents Drafter Agent

-*   **Purpose:** To generate well-structured drafts of legal documents.
-*   **Key Responsibilities:**
-    1. Consumes drafting tasks from the `request.drafting` topic.
-    2. Receives a rich context from the Supervisor.
-    3. Utilizes a powerful LLM to generate the document draft.
-    4. Publishes the final document to the `result.drafting` topic.

-### Legal Documents Reviewer Agent

-*   **Purpose:** To analyze and provide feedback on existing legal documents.
-*   **Key Responsibilities:**
-    1. Consumes review tasks from the `request.review` topic.
-    2. Analyzes user-uploaded documents.
-    3. Can initiate a research sub-task via the Supervisor.
-    4. Publishes its analysis and recommendations to the `result.review` topic.
+*   **Purpose:** To act as the intelligent, conversational "front door" to the entire system. **This is the only agent that does not use LangGraph**, as its role is purely conversational and stateless handoff.
+*   **Core Logic & Workflow:**
+    1.  **Conversational Intake:** All user input is processed by this agent's LLM.
+    2.  **Intent Recognition & Chat:** It handles all non-legal and out-of-scope conversation directly.
+    3.  **Tool Calling:** When it identifies an in-scope legal query, it invokes the `create_legal_ticket` tool, which publishes the task to Kafka.
+    4.  **Confirm Handoff:** It confirms ticket creation with the user, at which point the real-time SSE updates from the backend system begin.

+### Supervisor Agent (High-Level Orchestrator)

+*   **Purpose:** To manage the high-level lifecycle of a user request after it has been ticketed.
+*   **LangGraph Implementation:** Its graph is responsible for macro-level orchestration.
+Nodes in its graph represent high-level states like `AWAITING_RESEARCH`, `AWAITING_DRAFT`, `PENDING_FINAL_REVIEW`.
+Its edges are conditional, routing the overall task based on the results from the specialized agents.
+It delegates complex micro-tasks, but does not perform them itself.

+### Legal Researcher Agent (Reasoning & Research)

+*   **Purpose:** To perform deep, accurate, and citation-backed legal research as a multi-step process.
+*   **LangGraph Implementation:** It uses its own internal LangGraph to manage a sophisticated research process.
+This is not a simple linear task.
+Its graph can include nodes and conditional edges for:
+    *   `Query Analysis`: Deconstructing the user's request.
+    *   `Sub-Query Decomposition`: Breaking a complex question into smaller, researchable parts.
+    *   `Parallel RAG Execution`: Running the RAG pipeline (retrieve, rerank, synthesize) for each sub-query.
+    *   `Self-Critique & Refinement`: A final node that reviews the synthesized answer against the original request, potentially looping back to refine the research if gaps are found.

+### Legal Documents Drafter Agent (Structured Drafting)

+*   **Purpose:** To generate well-structured drafts of legal documents in a robust, step-by-step manner.
+*   **LangGraph Implementation:** It employs LangGraph to structure the drafting process, moving beyond a single LLM call.
+Its graph may involve nodes for:
+    *   `Outline Generation`: Creating a high-level structure for the document.
+    *   `Sectional Drafting`: Drafting individual sections (e.g., "Preamble," "Definitions," "Clauses") in sequence or parallel.
+    *   `Consistency Check`: A node that reviews the entire draft to ensure consistent terminology and cross-referencing.
+    *   `Final Formatting`: Applying final formatting rules.

+### Legal Documents Reviewer Agent (Analytical Review)

+*   **Purpose:** To analyze and provide feedback on existing legal documents with a structured, multi-pass approach.
+*   **LangGraph Implementation:** It leverages LangGraph to perform a methodical review.
+Its graph can:
+    *   `Parse Document`: Break the document down into its constituent parts (sections, clauses).
+    *   `Parallel Clause Analysis`: Create parallel tasks to analyze each clause for specific issues (e.g., ambiguity, compliance, enforceability).
+This step can call the Researcher Agent as a tool.
+    *   `Synthesize Risk Report`: Aggregate all identified issues from the parallel analyses into a final, structured report for the user.

 ---